curioswitch/curiostack/cluster/terraform/README.md

 This will install Terraform 0.12 and set it up on your `PATH`.

-Update the provider versions referenced in your configuration to use patched versions
+Update the provider versions referenced in your configuration to use latest or patched versions

-- `kubernetes` -> `1.7.1-choko`
+- `kubernetes` -> `1.8.1`
 - `k8s` -> `1.0.1-choko`

 For each terraform project, run `terraformPlan` and correct errors until you get output you expect.